invictus1306/beebug/README.md

 ## Description
 **beebug** is a tool that can be used to verify if a program crash could be exploitable.

+This tool was presented at [r2con](https://rada.re/con/2018/) 2018 in Barcelona.

 Some implemented functionality are:
 * Stack overflow on libc
 * Crash on Program Counter